How to Configure Extended ACLs

 Source – This parameter specifies the number of the network or host from which the packet is being sent.

-destination – This parameter specifies the destination host or network which is the destination of the packet.
+destination – This parameter specifies the destination host or network, which is the packet’s destination.

 destination wild-card – This is the wildcard for the destination network.